davidaparicio/davidaparicio.github.io/content/en/project/dust_hackathon2025/index.md

 Groundbreaking demo showcasing our innovative AI agent, designed to streamline bug fixes and enhance productivity! 🚀

-In this project, we dive into the capabilities of our AI agent, built during the Echathan event.
+In this project, we dive into the capabilities of our AI agent, built during the Dust.tt/Quonto AI Agent Hackathon (11 April 2025).
 This agent is a game-changer for non-technical users like Project Managers (PMs) and Customer Success Managers (CSMs), empowering them to fix functional bugs without involving the engineering team.

 Why This Matters: